-- Scholarships: This year Cathedral is offering several partial tuition scholarships.
+- Scholarships: This year Cathedral is offering several full and partial tuition scholarships.
 The awarding of scholarships is based on TACHS scores, grades and recommendations.

 - Our school is located on 56th Street in Mid-town Manhattan - just blocks from the 4, 5, 6, V, R, L, N, E and M trains, and most buses.